smartdevicelink/sdl_evolution/proposals/NNNN-PerformInteractionMultipick.md

       .
       <param name="multiPickConfirmationButtonText" type="String" maxlength="500" mandatory="false" since="X.X">
         <description>
-          If this parameter is set, then this is a Multipick performInteraction.
+          If this parameter is set, then this is a multipick performInteraction.
 This text will be in the button that a person uses to finish choosing items.
         </description>
       </param>
     </function>